shounakch/shounakch.github.io/research.md

 title: Research
 ---

+I am interested in developing scalable, structured, and interpretable Bayesian methods, with a focus on Bayesian nonparametrics.
+These often involve building probabilistic models, with particular interests including:

+(1) incorporating prior information relevant to a specific problem of interest, (2) bypassing possible computational bottlenecks, and (3) demonstrating provable theoretical guarantees.

-I am interested in developing scalable and structured Bayesian methods which are interpretable.
-Such methods require building probabilistic models relying on incorporating available prior knowledge about the specific problem.
-In particular, I am intrigued by shape constrained function estimation, latent factor models, and nonparametric Bayesian methods.
-I am also interested in large-scale observational data driven inferences regarding matters of public health.
+I am also interested in large-scale observational data driven inference in the context of public health.

 <!--- Earlier, I had